-This one of the Heart Nebula (IC 1805) in Cassiopeia is comprised of 27 x 600 second exposures with the ZWO ASI071MC and the William Optics GT81 APO refractor, no filters, no calibration frames, stacked in DSS, processed in PSCC 2019.
-This is pretty impressive for a color camera when you consider the Heart is a relatively dim object, mostly made up of glowing ionized hydrogen gas and dust--with the exception of NGC 896, the "Fish Head Nebula" at the bottom.
+This one of the Heart Nebula (IC 1805) in Cassiopeia is comprised of 27 x 600 second exposures, taken over several nights, with the ZWO ASI071MC and the William Optics GT81 APO refractor, no filters, no calibration frames, stacked in DSS, processed in PSCC 2019.
+This is pretty impressive for a color camera when you consider the Heart is mostly made up of glowing ionized hydrogen gas and dust (perfect for narrowband imaging), and it's a relatively dim object--with the exception of NGC 896, the bright "Fish Head Nebula" at the bottom.

 I caught Comet 46P/Wirtanen in one 240-second exposure as it was passing through the constellation Eridanus.
 Next week 46P will pass about 7.2 million miles (0.0774 AU) from Earth, it's closest approach for the next 20 years.
 William Optics GT81, ZWO ASI071MC camera, Orion Atlas EQ-G

 Here's my working color imaging train with the William Optics GT81 APO.
 The leftmost component is the William Optics FLAT 6AII field flattener/reducer which brings the focal length of the GT81 to 382mm at f/4.7.
 Pretty fast.
 The problem, of course, with reducers and flatteners is nailing that 55mm T2 distance to the camera sensor.
 That means the off-axis guider has to be thin (Orion Thin OAG) and the inline filter drawer does as well.
 The last piece of the puzzle, or bit of trouble you have to deal with is focusing the off-axis guide camera, matching the guide camera sensor distance to the primary camera sensor distance.
 And I finally had a bit of clear sky at night--bright moon however--to dial this in.